 SLA/OLA management tool: plugin of the Operations Portal that will take care of the SLA/OLA management (creation, renewal, registry, report generations).

-ARGO (monitoring) and Accounting system : provides the SLA/OLA management tool with the information to the create the SLA/OLA reports.
+ARGO (monitoring) and Accounting system : provides the SLA/OLA management tool with the information to create the SLA/OLA reports.

 Figure 15 shows the interactions between EGI tools in the service order management workflow.